Badlands Observatory

 As of November 2016, a total of 25 numbered minor planets were discovered at the observatory.
 The Minor Planet Center credits these discoveries to Ron Dyvig and to the observatory, respectively.
 The main-belt asteroid was discovered by Italian amateur astronomer Fabrizio Tozzi while using the Badlands Observatory telescope remotely via the Internet in 2008.
-Asteroid 26715 South Dakota, discovered by Ron Dyvig in 2001, is named after the U.S. state South Dakota, where the Badlands observatory is located.
+Asteroid 26715 South Dakota, discovered by Ron Dyvig in 2001, is named after the U.S. state where the Badlands observatory is located.